How to Make a Music Streaming App Like Spotify?

-And, finally, for the last bit, this music player animation where we've also used a liquid effect.
+And, finally, for the last bit, the music player animation where we've also used a liquid effect.

-We hope that these design pieces will inspire you to create a beautiful and clear interface for your music streaming app.
+We hope these design pieces are able to encourage you to create something equally perfect and appealing for your music streaming app.

-If you're serious about converting your music into a source of income and, therefore, think of app development, choose your own way to monetize your Spotify app clone.
-If you do not like the Freemium model, find another one.
-In this article, we've described various ways to make money on applications.
+If you're serious about converting your music into a source of income, find your own way to monetize the Spotify app clone.
+Don’t feel like creating the Freemium model?
+Think of something else!

 #5.
 Advertising method

 Of course, you can not do without outside help.
-You are unlikely to be able to develop a music app on your own!
-This is a too time-consuming multi-step process.
+It is unlikely that you have the expertise and skills to develop a music app without extra assistance, just on your own.
+It’s a too time-consuming multi-step process.

-- Project Manager who will oversee the entire music app development and will become a go-between the client and the developer.
+Project Manager to oversee the entire music app development.
+He or she’ll become a go-between for you and the company.

-- UX/UI designers whose task is to create an intuitive and user-friendly app interface.
+UX/UI designers whose task is to make an intuitive and user-friendly app interface.

 Now you understand how to develop a music streaming app.
 But the price issue still remains.
 So…

-- Musical advice based on the user's tastes (Spotify app calls this "Music Discovery")
+Musical advice based on the user's tastes (Spotify app calls it "Music Discovery")

 #2.
 Location of your app development company

-Now let's summarize what budget you will need to create music apps similar to Spotify.
+Now let's summarize the budget ceiling needed to create music apps similar to Spotify.

-According to Statista, music streaming will have covered 86% of the Digital Music Market of Europe by 2021.
-Moreover, streaming profits has already increased by 98%.
+According to Statista, music streaming has all the chances to cover 86% of the Digital Music Market of Europe by 2022.
+What’s more, streaming profits have already jumped 98%.
 You should think about it seriously!
-It's time to take action and join the leaders of the music market.
-It means you need to figure out how to make a music streaming app.
-And we are ready to help you with this issue.
+Maybe it's time to take action and join the ranks of leaders while it’s still possible.